attraclab/jmoab_ros2/README.md

 ATCart8 is not related JMOAB directly, but in case of some application which requires JMOAB then you can use this as well.

+You will need to make a udev rules, if you're using many USB serial ports in the same time, so in this case I made the USB-RS485 serial port as `/dev/usb_rs485`, so if you're using different name, you have to change it on [this line](https://github.com/attraclab/jmoab_ros2/blob/60af19e06cf2aa8087f8a06c9f12971f9462d050/jmoab_ros2/atcart8.py#L119).

+### publish

+- `/jmoab/sbus_rc_ch` as std_msgs/msg/Int16MultiArray, sbus value of RC transmitter's channels
+- `/jmoab/cart_mode` as std_msgs/msg/UInt8, 0: hold, 1: manual, 2: auto modes
+- `/jmoab/adc` as std_msgs/msg/Float32MultiArray, ADC value in 12bits maximum voltage is 40.96V
+- `/jmoab/wheels_rpm` as std_msg/msg/Float32MultiArray, this is feedback RPM from ZLAC8015D driver [left_rpm, right_rpm].
+- `/atcart8/odom` as nav_msgs/msg/Odometry, this is raw odometry from wheel's encoder calculation, you will need EKF node to run together to have better odometry.

+### subscribe

+- `/cmd_vel` as geometry_msgs/msg/Twist, you can consider linear.x as throttle (go straight), and angular.z as steering (turning).
+- `/jmoab/cart_rpm_cmd` as std_msgs/msg/Int16MultiArray, this is wheel's RPM control.
+- `/jmoab/cart_deg_cmd` as std_msgs/msg/Int16MultiArray, this is wheel's angle (degree) control, you only need to send one time (not continuously like cmd_vel).
+- `/jmoab/cart_dist_cmd` as std_msgs/msg/Int16MultiArray, this is wheel's distance (meters) control, you only need to send one time (not continuously like cmd_vel).
+- `/jmoab/cart_mode_cmd` as std_msgs/msg/UInt8, this allow you to change cart mode programmatically; 0: hold, 1: manual, 2: auto modes
+- `/jmoab/relays` as std_msgs/msg/Int8MultiArray, you can control relays ON/OFF; ex.
+[1,0] relay1 on relay2 off.
+- `/jmoab/servo` as std_msgs/msg/Int16, you can control only one servo motor by pwm value; ex. in 1120-1520-1920 ranges.